Tarija

 Tarija or San Bernardo de la Frontera de Tarixa is a city in southern Bolivia.
 Founded in 1574, Tarija is the largest city and capital and municipality within the Tarija Department, with an airport offering regular service to primary Bolivian cities, like Bolivia capital La Paz, as well as a regional bus terminal with domestic and international connections.
 Its climate is semi-arid (BSh) with generally mild temperatures in contrast to the harsh cold of the Altiplano (e.g., La Paz) and the year-round humid heat of the Amazon Basin (e.g., Santa Cruz de la Sierra).
-Tarija has a population of 234,442.
+Tarija has a population of 234,442 as of 2013.

+The cities lies in a depression in the eastern Andes known as the Central Valley of Tarija.

 Toponymy and etymology

 The name of Tarija is said to come from Francisco de Tarija or Tarifa.
 This group did not include anyone by the name of Francisco de Tarija.
 Similar-sounding toponyms exist for surrounding places, such as Tariquia and Taxara.

 History

+Pre-Inca era

+Traditional history holds that the Tomatas were the indigenous population of the valley of Tarija prior to Spanish conquest, but some documents suggest that early Spanish conquereors encountered Tomatas in the Cinti region of Bolivia, in particular around San Juan del Oro River, and brought them to Tarija.

+The prior to Inca rule the valley of Tarija was mainly inhabited by Churumatas and Moyos Moyos.

+Inca period

+The Inca Empire – administered by the Quechua civilization – conquered the land and dispersed the Churumatas and other local groups over wide territories of the Andes.
+Mitimaes is the Quechuan name that the Incas used for the resisting ethnic groups they uprooted and then dispersed geographically.
+The Tomatas are thought to have been brought to San Juan del Oro River in the vicinities of Tarija from Norte Chico, Chile.
+The Tomatas appear to have given place names from their old lands to their new area of settlement thus explaining the existence of "Chilean" place names such as Loa, Calama, and Erqui (Elqui) in Bolivia.

+In contrast, the native Churumatas were dispersed into what is today Chile and Argentina as mitmas to garrison Inca fortresses during Topa Inca Yupanqui's conquest of Collasuyu in the 1470s.